 Now in our story, Frank is not some insensitive asshole who is out to abuse Rose.
 He is probably a well-meaning guy who just does not understand the different scenarios facing a beginner arriving at a jam.
 In fact, he might even have been using a motto of “safety can be found in following where my partner wants to go” as a way to try and keep his dance with Rose consensual.
 While this motto can work well with an experienced dancer, it falls short with newcomers.
 As we’ve seen, a newcomer might not know enough about the form to lead or redirect people where they want.

 On the darker side, I want to tell the story of someone attending the jam with the intention to find a sex partner and who is well practised in using persuasive methods to do so.
 This is often referred to as “cruising”, and is more consistent with nightclub culture.
 It is something that many jams do not tolerate.
 Let’s say this Looking-For-Sex-Person arrives and scopes out the room to see who is the most likely person to give them what they want.
 They see Rose at the end of the studio, and from her body language and look in her eyes they think, “Yes, there is my target”.
-This person tends to target young newcomers because their lack of know-how about the form often makes the newcomer more pliable to their will.
+This person tends to target young newcomers because their lack of know-how about the form often makes them more pliable.
 They ask Rose to dance and easily lead her into a very sensual dance because of the touch associations she has arrived with.
 Throughout the dance, they work to establish their power over Rose by being in charge of the dance and moving her body around at will.
 Rose feels very uncomfortable but does know how to redirect or end the dance.
 Looking-For-Sex-Person dances with Rose for 45 minutes until the jam ends.
 Rose is now in an altered state caused by more touch then she is used to.
 She also has a feeling that her boundaries were crossed but she can’t quite figure out why she feels this way.
 Looking-For-Sex-Person then asks Rose to come over to their place after the jam.
 They see she is uncertain about how to respond.
 Eager to have sex with her, they move to persuasive techniques to help ensure she will say yes.
 They undermine her confidence by telling her that her hesitation represents a flaw in her ability to connect with people.
 They explain how they could sense her inability to trust from the hesitation she had when they lifted her.
 They explain that, as someone very experienced in contact improvisation, they can easily help her get over her fear of trusting people.
 They offer her lessons at their private home studio.

 The predator techniques used in this example combines with Rose’s newcomer status can make it very challenging for Rose to assert her boundaries effectively or even figure out what she wants.
 Please note that if this situation, or something similar, ever happens to you at a jam, tell the jam facilitator immediately.
 In most jams predatory behaviour is not tolerated.